Review of: DriverUp

 Investors can also see the details of all loans available for purchase.
 The platform provides data from current inventory, as well as historic data for comparison purposes.
 Investors must purchase whole loans, not notes (slivers of loans) as is typically the case with P2P lending platforms.

-- Secured Loans — Unlike P2P loans, which are generally unsecured personal loans, DriverUp loans are secured by motor vehicles, enabling the return of at least some capital in the event of borrower default.
+- Secured Loans — DriverUp loans are secured by motor vehicles, enabling the return of at least some capital in the event of borrower default.

-- Untapped Market — P2P lending is spreading into every conceivable market niche.
-You’ll be on the cutting edge of auto financing from a P2P standpoint.
-Though it may be new in P2P, auto financing itself has a long and well-established history.
-This is an opportunity for sophisticated investors to get into a previously untapped investment market.
+- Untapped Market — This is an opportunity for sophisticated investors to get into a previously untapped investment market.

-- High Minimum — The $100,000 minimum will eliminate small and many midlevel investors, for whom the minimum would claim a disproportionately large share of the total investment portfolio.
+- High Minimum — The $100,000 minimum will preclude small and many midlevel investors.

-- Whole Loans Only — You must purchase the entire loan.
-This will make it more difficult to spread your investment capital across hundreds of loans, as is the case with other P2P platforms.
-For example, by buying whole loans, you may be able to invest in only ten loans with a $100,000 investment.
+- Whole Loans Only — This makes it more difficult to spread your investment capital across hundreds of loans, as is the case with other P2P platforms.

 - No IRA Availability — DriverUp offers only taxable investment accounts at this time and has no provision for individual retirement accounts.